 A well-known ring of cybercriminals obtained more than five million credit and debit card numbers from customers of Saks Fifth Avenue and Lord & Taylor by implanting software into an unsecure point of sale system in-store, siphoning card numbers and information since May of 2017.

-CyberGRX CEO and Founder, Fred Kneip, weighed in on the hack: “The Lord & Taylor/Saks Fifth Avenue breach shows how the parent company bears the reputational impact of breaches at its subsidiaries just like a company does when its vendors are breached.
+CyberGRX CEO and Founder, Fred Kneip, weighed in on the hack: “The Lord & Taylor/Saks Fifth Avenue data breach shows how the parent company bears the reputational impact of breaches at its subsidiaries just like a company does when its vendors are breached.
 Companies need to consider their divisions as part of their third-party ecosystems.
 This includes understanding the effectiveness of key controls such as security awareness training to mitigate phishing attacks, as well as vulnerability management of point-of-sale systems.
-This breach illustrates that both are weak links within third-party ecosystems that hackers will exploit.”
+This third party data breach illustrates that both are weak links within third-party ecosystems that hackers will exploit.”

 BestBuy, Sears, Kmart, Delta